Carl Dixon

-Carleton Anthony "Carl" Dixon is a Canadian rock singer, keyboard player and guitarist.
+Carleton Anthony "Carl" Dixon is a Canadian rock singer, keyboardist and guitarist.
 He has been a member of the bands Coney Hatch, April Wine and The Guess Who.

 Early life and education

 Dixon was born in Sault Ste.
 Marie, Ontario, and grew up listening to rock music in the 1970s.
 He graduated from Barrie North Collegiate Institute in 1977.

 Career

 Dixon moved to Montreal in 1979 to perform with a band called Firefly.
 In 1981, he left Firefly, moving to Toronto, where he answered an advertisement from the band Coney Hatch, becoming its lead singer.
 While with Coney Hatch, he wrote and co-wrote many of their hits, such as "Hey Operator" and "Devil's Deck".
-He spent most of the 1980s touring with Coney Hatch, opening for Iron Maiden's Piece of Mind Tour across North America, and Judas Priest's Screaming for Vengeance tour 1982.
+He spent most of the 1980s touring with Coney Hatch, opening for Iron Maiden's Piece of Mind Tour across North America, and Judas Priest's Screaming for Vengeance Tour 1982.
 In the 1990s, he pursued his solo career writing for Rondor Publishing (now Universal) and oversaw the production of Coney Hatch's Best Of compilation album.

 Throughout his career, Dixon also toured with heavy metal icons such Iron Maiden, Judas Priest, Triumph, Ted Nugent, Accept and Krokus.
 During his songwriting deal with Rondor Music, he wrote the song "Taste of Love" with Brett Walker for Jimi Jamison.
 That version was used on an episode of Baywatch titled "Life Guards Can't Jump".
 In 1989, his demo song "Fool's Paradise" was heard in the 1989 horror film Freakshow.
 His music was also used in Heaven Before I Die, a feature film with Omar Sharif.
 "Feel the Feeling Again", written by Dixon, was used on an episode of television series Degrassi High.
 Dixon toured with April Wine, playing keyboard, guitar and backing vocals from 2001 to 2004.
 He performed on the April Wine Greatest Hits Live album in 2003.

 In 1997, Dixon was invited to join The Guess Who as lead singer.
 He performed and recorded with the band until spring 2000, and again from early 2004 until 2008.
 In April 2008, he was critically injured in a car accident in Australia.
 He remained hospitalised in Melbourne, Australia, for five months.
 Unable to play and sing, he was replaced in the Guess Who by Derek Sharp.
 Dixon made a guest appearance with The Guess Who as lead singer for two shows in January 2016 in West Palm Beach, Florida, and Albuquerque, New Mexico.